Maggie Pierce (actress): My Mother the Car

-Television was used to talking animals like Mr. Ed, ghosts coming back to haunt the living as in Topper, and a talking car would be quite successful in a later series, Knight Rider.
-But the combination of all three gimmicks in one show struck critics as ludicrous, and they continued to hammer away at it in the press.
+Critics noted that television was used to talking animals like Mr. Ed, and ghosts coming back to haunt the living as in Topper, but the combination of both gimmicks (with a car instead of an animal) in one show struck as ludicrous, and they continued to hammer away at it in the press.
 In truth, the show did quite well in ratings during its first months, so that NBC let it go on for nearly a full season.
 Other comical fantasy shows often succeed thru whimsy or eccentric characters, but the Crabtree family was rendered blandly normal by the writers.
 The thinness of the car's necessity for many storylines also pointed up the weakness of the entire premise.

 For Pierce, this show marked both the high and low point of her show business career.
 Besides her star billing, it represented her only recurring role in television.
 The long publicity lead-in to the show and its good ratings in the first month saw her make many public appearances on local television and at public events.
 Even critics who hated the show praised her performance.

 But the show's growing notoriety within the industry seemed to affect her judgement.
 She gave an interview midway thru the season where she claimed not to care about the jibes aimed at the show by critics, because she was just using the series as a means to an end.

 All I'm interested in is using the show for as much publicity value as I can get.
 Of course, I like the show.
 But that doesn't necessarily mean that I think my character is wonderful.
 She isn't.
 My role is all hemmed in.
 Jerry and the car get all the laughs.
 I took the part because to succeed in this business and to become well-known you have to be on a series regularly.